Phase 3

 - Medical/surgical condition that might interfere with the absorption, distribution, metabolism, or excretion of the study medication

-Data sourced from ClinicalTrials.gov (NCT02042183).
+Data sourced from ClinicalTrials.gov (NCT02042183) and the linked publication.
 Outcome figures and adverse-event rates are extracted automatically from the registry's posted results and are provided for clinician reference, not as a substitute for the primary publication.
+Informational only — not medical advice.